Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Some Relevant Properties of the AI and ANI Classes

 ~ To build an \textsc{ANI} instance for the BPP, \citet{Delorme_2016} propose an algorithm designed to increase the likelihood of generating, in practice, an instance with a specific number of items.
 For a given $h \in \mathbb{Z}_+$ and $n = 15 + 3h$, an \textsc{ANI} instance $I = \{1, \dots, n\}$ with bin capacity $W$ is constructed by starting from a Non-IRUP instance $O$ containing 15 items such that

-We refer to $O$ as the \textbf{original instance}.
-The original instances used by \citet{Delorme_2016} were proposed by~\citet{Caprara_2015}.
+We refer to $O$ as the \emph{original instance}.
+The original instances used by \citet{Delorme_2016} are the ones proposed by~\citet{Caprara_2015}.
 The construction then proceeds through $h$ iterations.
-In each iteration $k \in \{1, \dots, h\}$, we add a triplet $(a_k, b_k, c_k)$ with total weight $W$ satisfying the following condition:
+In each iteration $k \in \{1, \dots, h\}$, a triplet $(a_k, b_k, c_k)$ with total weight $W$ is added by satisfying the following condition: